Overview of Smell and Taste Disorders

 How People Sense Flavors

 The ability to smell can be affected by changes in the nose, in the nerves leading from the nose to the brain, or in the brain.
 For example, if nasal passages are stuffed up from a common cold, the ability to smell may be reduced because odors are prevented from reaching the smell receptors (specialized nerve cells in the mucous membrane lining the nose).
 Because the ability to smell affects taste, food often does not taste right to people with a cold.
 Smell receptors can be temporarily damaged by the influenza (flu) virus.
 Some people cannot smell or taste for several days or even weeks after a bout of the flu, and, rarely, loss of smell or taste becomes permanent.
+Sudden loss of smell also may be an early symptom of coronavirus disease 2019 (COVID-19), an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV2.
+(See Loss of Smell.)

 Oversensitivity to smell (hyperosmia) is much less common than loss of smell.
 Pregnant women commonly become oversensitive to smell.
 Hyperosmia can also be psychosomatic.
 That is, people with psychosomatic hyperosmia have no apparent physical disorder.
 Psychosomatic hyperosmia is more likely to develop in people who have a histrionic personality (characterized by conspicuous seeking of attention with dramatic behavior).